What is Degree Works?

 Program Completion Timeline

-- All concentration courses will be offered at least once each year to enable you to complete the program within eighteen months.
+- All concentration courses will be offered at least once each year to enable you to complete the program within 24 months.

 - Participants can start the program at the start of any term.

-- Although most students complete the program within eighteen months, you will be allowed up to three years to complete the program.
+- Although most students complete the program within eighteen months, you will be allowed up to five years to complete the program.

 At the conclusion of their study, students in the MSHS program will be prepared to: